 Delayed healing inside your mouth can complicate a number of dental procedures.
 If you get a dental implant, for example, your implant will be more likely to fail due to poor bone healing.
 Tooth extractions may also be more complicated because slow healing makes the extraction site vulnerable to infection.
 Delayed healing can decrease the effectiveness of gum disease treatments, as well.

 The nicotine and tar in cigarettes can stain your fingers or even the walls of your house, so it’s no surprise that they do the same thing to your teeth.
 Over time, the outer layer of your teeth become discolored, and may take on a yellow or even brown tint.
 Dental restorations like veneers or crowns can also become stained due to tobacco.

 Visiting your dentist for a professional whitening treatment can help return your teeth to their former white color, but as long as you keep smoking these treatments are just a temporary fix.
 If you continue to smoke or chew tobacco, your teeth can darken despite these treatments, they don’t cancel each other out.

 Bad breath, colloquially known as “smoker’s breath” and clinically named “halitosis,” is another oral health complication associated with tobacco use.
 This can be caused by bacterial buildup inside your mouth or just the lingering smell of the tobacco itself.

 Although bad breath remedies such as brushing and flossing regularly or freshening your breath with mouthwash can help keep the odor under control, they aren’t permanent solutions for smoker’s breath.
-To get rid of the odor for good, you need to stop using tobacco, and May 31 may be the perfect time to do so.
+To get rid of the odor for good, you need to stop using tobacco

 World No Tobacco Day seeks to raise awareness of these health complications.
 Quitting tobacco is challenging due to its addictive properties, but with your dentist’s and dental hygienist’s help, you can take back control of your oral health.